Amy Brennan, an experienced biopharma leader who has been with the company for 20 years, has been appointed as Site Head at Sanofi Waterford.

 Growth from within

-Originally from Kilkenny, Amy joined the Waterford site team in 2002 having just graduated from the then Waterford Institute of Technology.
+Originally from Kilkenny, Amy joined the Waterford site team in 2002 having just graduated from the then South East Technological University.
 Over the intervening 20 years, she has held roles of increasing responsibility across the site and beyond.
 In the same period, the Waterford headcount has increased five-fold to 800 as it has grown and diversified to serve additional patients.

 At Sanofi Waterford, Amy was a member of the site leadership team for four years from 2016.
 During this time, she had spells leading a key operational area and quality.
 In 2020, she moved internally within Sanofi.